 Second, there has been a consistent effort to change the substantive values guiding the Supreme Court both by legislation and judicial appointments.
 Almost all of Ayelet Shaked appointees have been conservative judges, and it has been claimed that a desirable features of her favorite candidates is not their judicial competence or excellence but their membership in the national-religious community known for its conservativism (Newman and Wootliff 2017).

 Last, in recent years the Knesset has legislated statutes that limit basic liberties.
 Anti-liberalism has been described by some as the glue holding Prime Minister Netanyahu's coalition together (Strenger 2011).
 The coalition has enacted the anti-boycott law, which imposes sanctions on speech that supports the boycott on Israel or settlements in the occupied territories.
 The “Nakba Law” authorizes the Finance Minister to reduce state funding or support to an institution if it holds an activity that rejects the existence of Israel as a “Jewish and Democratic state” or commemorates “Israel’s Independence Day or the day on which the state was established as a day of mourning.”
-An amendment to the Entry To Israel Law prohibits the entry into Israel of any foreigner who makes a “public call for boycotting Israel” or “any area under its control”—a reference to the Israeli settlements.
+(Nakba Law: 2011) An amendment to the Entry To Israel Law prohibits the entry into Israel of any foreigner who makes a “public call for boycotting Israel” or “any area under its control”—a reference to the Israeli settlements.
 These are merely scattered examples, but there are many more.

-The Basic Law: Nation-State law belongs to this latter category.
+The Basic Law: Nation-State law belongs to the category of authoritarian laws.
 Yet, as I later show, it represents an interesting case in which the anti-liberal values of the current government override its anti-activist values.
 While it reflects the wish to assert the Jewish self-determination in Israel as a component of the vision of the state at the expense of liberal, democratic, or universalist components of the vision, it does it in a way that grants the Supreme Court vast powers to interpret the law and hence provides a great opportunity for judicial activism.
 This may reflect the conviction that the composition of the court has become—or is likely to become—sufficiently conservative and therefore judicial activism could serve conservative causes.

 Israel as the Nation-State of the Jewish People

 The Knesset passed the Basic Law: Israel as the Nation State of the Jewish People on July 19, 2018.
-62 MK voted in favor of the law, while 55 voted against it.
+62 MK (members of Knesset) voted in favor of the law, while 55 voted against it.
 It was deliberately designed to provide a counterweight against the liberal values that characterized the constitutional revolution in the 1990's.
 Hence, the novelty of the law is not in the willingness to entrench the status of the state as a Jewish State.
 This was already done in former Basic Laws and other official documents.
 Its novelty is not in what it includes but in what it omits, namely, the deliberate omission of any reference to universal values, including those which have become standard, such as the key phrase “Jewish and Democratic State.”

 The Basic Law is declarative and expressive.
 Many of its provisions have been taken from existing legislation.
 Its proponents hope that its provisions will be used to tilt the balance toward nationalist values at the expense of civic and universal values.
 But this hinges upon judicial interpretation.
 I shall divide the discussion into two parts.
 I first describe the history of the law and the different provisions of the Basic Law.
 Then, I analyze reactions to the Basic Law and its potential effects.